 Finding things that connect you with calmness is a good place to start.
 It’s like tipping a balance scale, one counteracts the other.

-If your usual response to stress is to grab a sweet treat, cigarettes, alcohol or maybe a trip to buy new clothes, you’re probably already aware that these will actually add to the the long term problem.
+If your usual response to stress is to grab a sweet treat, cigarettes, alcohol or maybe a trip to buy new clothes, you’re probably already aware that these will actually add to the long term problem.
 We get temporary comfort from these actions but it is not a long term solution.
 It has just become a habit, a learned pattern that gives us that short term fix.

-Try bringing at least one of these things into each day and have that list to hand.
-So you can turn to it when you are noticing that you feel stressed or feeling that urge for usual ‘unhelpful’ comforters.
+Try bringing at least one of these things into your day, every day.
+Keep that list to hand so you can turn to it when you are noticing that you feel stressed or feeling that urge for usual ‘unhelpful’ comforters.
 The more that you practice this the easier it becomes.

-This is just one small step that can help begin to turn things around for you and there are also many others things that you can do to shift the balance in your life.
+This is just one small step that can help begin to turn things around for you and there are likely to be many more that could help you to take more control stress in your life.